hellojosh/simple-blimp-ui/README.md

 # Simple Blimp UI

-Simple Blimp is a concept idea for a CMS that let's users create APIs by giving them tools to create database tables, API endpoints and security keys.
+Simple Blimp is an idea for a CMS that let's users create APIs by giving them tools to create database tables, API endpoints and security keys.

-This is a proof-of-concept UI for this concept CMS.
+This is a proof-of-concept UI for this CMS.

 ## Get Started